GeoscienceAustralia/dea-knowledge-hub/index.rst

 For more information on the project, see http://www.ga.gov.au/dea

-Digital Earth Australia is currently in beta for users with accounts on the National Computational Infrastructure (NCI).
+Digital Earth Australia is currently in beta for users with accounts on the National Computational Infrastructure (NCI) or the Digital Earth Australia Sandbox (see the :ref:`Setup introduction <setup>` page).

-Data can be viewed on `NationalMap <https://nationalmap.gov.au/>`_, or accessed directly at https://data.dea.ga.gov.au (see :ref:`s3`).
+Data can be viewed on `NationalMap <https://nationalmap.gov.au/>`_, or accessed directly from `Amazon S3 Storage <https://data.dea.ga.gov.au>`_.

 Our OGC Web Service supporting WMS, WCS and some WPS functionality is `<https://ows.services.dea.ga.gov.au/>`_.